antonclayton/GPT3-website/README.md

 - React

 ## Description:
 This project is a follow along by Javascript Mastery on Youtube with a few of my own touches.
-I recognized that my styling and other fundamental skills were lacking before this project and so I searched to find a project that would focus basic React and CSS skills.
+I recognized that my styling and other fundamental skills were lacking before I started this project and so I searched to find a project that would focus on basic React and CSS skills.
 The website is a "mock" company website for ChatGPT and has no actual functionality beyond a working navigation bar.
 However, the website looks aesthetic and it will be a blueprint for my future projects.

 ## What I learned:
 - BEM naming convention for class names